Avoiding copies for customizations

 I've seen this strategy bury more than one company.
 They copied, or branched in source control and changed large amounts of code to quickly make changes for the next new customer.
 When you don't have time to make a nice plugin, refactor using object oriented principles to share the code, you can generate technical debt quickly.
 Pretty soon, your small engineering team can no longer maintain feature demands for existing customers while making customized copies for new customers.
-Or some platform evolution is required and you have to re-exert much of the same effort to migrate your customers.
-If you follow this "slash and burn" style development, at some scale you'll lose your ability to maintain the core product and all of the customizations in way that's competitive with other platforms.
-You better hope your customers feel locked in.
+Or some platform evolution is required and you have to re-exert much of the same effort to migrate each your customers.
+If you follow this "slash and burn" style development, as you add customers at some spoint you will lose the ability to maintain the core product and all of the customizations in way that's competitive with other platforms.
+You better hope your customers feel locked in and can pay for increasing levels of services.
 The more competitive the situation, the easier the migration, and the faster the product evolution, the more likely you'll lose in the long run.

-More engineers take the simpler approach and use flags, or feature toggles in the code.
+Most smart engineers take the simpler approach and use flags, or ideally the feature toggle pattern.
 Even if you engineer your feature toggles to allow them to be configured externally, without modifying the core application code, this approach runs into limits as you add more customers with disparate needs.

 To support more customization without layers you'd use some mixture of plugin design patterns, object-oriented development, and inversion-of-control containers (or IOC).
 Let's look and the strengths and weaknesses of those patterns.

 Wordpress is a great example of a plugin framework which offers built-in customization points (aka hinge points): specific API contracts used you can follow to extend or modify the behavior of the UI from separate code.
-They are carefully designed to solve specific use cases and typically give your plugin control over specific regions of the screen, ability to add new fields, or new types of documents.
-Your plugin can customize page layout or style sheets as long as those features are supported by the the plugin framework.
+They are carefully designed to solve use cases customers need and typically give the plugin the ability to add new fields, menu items, document types, or more.
+Plugins can customize page layout and style sheets in many cases.

 When you can't find a plugin platform that matches your needs, your next option is to use object oriented programming APIs with inheritance and essentially build your own plugins using code.
-Instead of copying code, you refactor so the customizations are separated in a subclass.
+Instead of copying code, refactor so the customizations are separated in a subclass.
 But object oriented programming by itself is inadequate to make easily customizable systems.
-You need to use a factory pattern to separate the use of an instance from its construction and allow customization of both places in the code.
-And it breaks as soon as the second plugin needs to customize the same class.
+Most frameworks are build using a factory pattern to separate the use of an instance from it's concrete type to allow the type to be customized.
+But this pattern breaks as soon as the second plugin you install into one application needs to customize the same class.

-In the Java world, the most common and powerful factory pattern is an IOC container such as Guice or Spring.
-They make it easy to configure the instance class used for any given purpose.
-Through the configuration (either annotations, properties or markup) the IOC container builds a graph of component instances, wiring everything up.
+In the Java world, the most common and powerful factory pattern is IOC - inversion of control - as implemented by Guice and Spring.
+This pattern makes it easy to configure the instance class used for any given named reference.
+Through the configuration (either annotations, properties, XML files or markup) the IOC container builds a graph of component instances, wiring everything up.